rscopes/rescope/readme.md

 ### Stores ?

 ReScope stores look like "React components for data".<br>
-Basically, they render determined data according theirs entry state & dependencies data.
+Basically, they render determined data according theirs entry state & dependencies.

 Each Stores can manage part of, or the entire App state's determining values,<br>
 maintain intermediate, possibly asynchronous resources,<br>